Verification Risk Tiers

 Glossary

-• No-amount card check — confirms the card without authorizing any amount (MEDIUM/LOW; Stripe SetupIntent).
+• No-amount card check — confirms the card without authorizing any amount (MEDIUM/LOW).

-• Permitted-exception record — a successful enrollment despite a soft issuer signal (contact-issuer family, or 3DS-unsupported).
-Only LOW produces these; stored as AUTOMATIC_BYPASS.
+• Permitted-exception record — a successful enrollment despite a soft issuer signal (the issuer

 Next steps